 Firm peaks are when the cream as thickened enough to hold peaks that stand straight up when the whisk is lifted.

 This cream is best served within a few hours of being made.
 It will keep for up to two days in the refrigerator but it won't be as light.
 Mascarpone Cream is not suitable to freeze.

-Mascarpone cream is delicious just be the spoonful but also wonderful with fresh fruit or as a filling for cakes and pies.
-Our mini Trifle Desserts are finished with this luscious cream and this Orange Syrup cake wouldn’t be the same without it!
+Mascarpone cream is delicious just by the spoonful but also wonderful with fresh fruit.
+Try this mascarpone filling for cakes and tarts.
+Our mini Trifle Desserts are finished with this luscious cream.

 Either way, I love to hear from you!

 If you haven't yet subscribed to the newsletter, don't forget to click here so that you don't miss out on more delicious food, tips and news!

 - 1 cup (250 millilitres)whipping cream full fat